FederatedAI/FATE/doc/community/develop_guide.md

 For more details of protobuf, please refer to [this tutorial](https://developers.google.com/protocol-buffers/docs/pythontutorial)

 The two proto files are 1.
-File with \"meta\" as suffix: Save the parameters of a task.
-2. File with \"param\" as suffix: Save the model result of a task.
+File with "meta" as suffix: Save the parameters of a task.
+2. File with "param" as suffix: Save the model result of a task.

 After defining your proto files, you can use the following script named [generate\_py.sh](../python/fate_arch/protobuf/generate_py.sh) to create the corresponding python file:

+>
+>
-> ``` {.sourceCode .bash}
+> ``` sourceCode bash
 > bash generate_py.sh
 > ```

-Define export\_model interface
+  - Define export\_model interface

-:   Similar with part b, define your export\_model interface so that
-    fate-flow can obtain output model when needed.
-The format should be a dict contains both \"Meta\" and \"Param\" proto buffer generated.
+    Similar with part b, define your export\_model interface so that fate-flow can obtain output model when needed.
+The format should be a dict contains both "Meta" and "Param" proto buffer generated.
 Here is an example showing how to export model.

-    ``` {.sourceCode .python}
+    ``` sourceCode python
     def export_model(self):
         meta_obj = self._get_meta()
         param_obj = self._get_param()